Queloides: Race and Racism in Cuban Contemporary Art

 Pedro Álvarez, Manuel Arenas, Belkis Ayón, María Magdelena Campos-Pons, Roberto Diago, Alexis Esquivel, Armando Mariño, René Peña, Marta María Perez Bravo, Douglas Pérez, Elio Rodriguez, Meira Marrero and José A. Toirac

-The concept of Queloides has evolved since it was shown at the Wifredo Lam Center for Contemporary Art in Cuba and most recently at the Mattress Factory museum in Pittsburgh, however it builds on an ongoing project that began in Havana in 1997.
-Started by a group of artists and intellectuals, the project is a statement by a generation, exposing increasingly racist attitudes in a society that maintains racial equality as part of the official discourse.
-The current iteration, which is curated by Alejandro de la Fuente and Elio Rodriguez, is a collaborative project between the Mattress Factory museum and the University of Pittsburgh’s Center of Latin American Studies.
+The concept of Queloides has evolved since it was shown at the Wifredo Lam Center for Contemporary Art in Cuba and most recently at Mattress Factory in Pittsburgh, however, it builds on an ongoing project that began in Havana in 1997.
+Started by a group of artists and intellectuals, the project is a statement by a generation exposing increasingly racist attitudes in a society that maintains racial equality as part of the official discourse.
+The current iteration, which is curated by Alejandro de la Fuente and Elio Rodriguez, is a collaborative project between Mattress Factory and the University of Pittsburgh’s Center of Latin American Studies.

 The 8th Floor welcomes this exhibit to the New York metro area, home to the second largest Cuban population living off the island.

 Queloides has been exhibited at the Centro de Cultura Contemporánea Wifredo Lam (Havana, April 16 – May 31, 2010) and at Mattress Factory (Pittsburgh, October 15, 2010 – February 27, 2011).